 In 1902 on this day Marian Anderson, a world-renowned opera singer, became the first African American soloist to perform at the White House.

 In 1902 on this day, world-renowned opera singer and the first African American soloist to perform at the White House, Marian Anderson, was is born in Philadelphia, PA.

-February 27, 1964 Anna Julia Cooper died.
-Cooper was not only an author and educator, but she was a speaker as well.
-Some more notable speeches were delivered at the World’s Congress of Representative Women in Chicago in 1893 (in which she was one of three black women invited to speak).
+Anna Julia Cooper was one of the most prominent African-American scholars in United States history and a member of Alpha Kappa Alpha sorority.
+Her most notable speech was delivered at the World's Congress of Representative Women in Chicago in 1893 (she was one of three black women invited to speak).

 At age of sixty-five, she became the fourth black woman in American history to earn a Doctorate of Philosophy degree.
 On this day in 1964, she died at the ripe old age of 105.
 Her memorial was held in a chapel on the campus of Saint Augustine's College, where her academic career began.
 She was buried alongside her husband at the City Cemetery in Raleigh.

-By the way, pages 26 and 27 of every new United States passport contains her following quotation: “The cause of freedom is not the cause of a race or a sect, a party or a class – it is the cause of humankind, the very birthright of humanity.”
-Because of her contributions, in 2009, the United States Postal Service released a commemorative stamp in Cooper’s honor.
+Believe it or not pages 26 and 27 of every new United States passport, contains her following quotation: "The cause of freedom is not the cause of a race or a sect, a party or a class - it is the cause of humankind, the very birthright of humanity."
+Because of her contributions, in 2009, the United States Postal Service, released a commemorative stamp in Cooper's honor.